José Francisco Borges: Work

 According to Borges, producing a cordel takes two people two days of work.
 By the 1980s, Borges stated that he was selling 500,000 copies of the leaflets each year, although their popularity declined in the 1990s.

 Meanwhile, starting in the 1960s, Borges began producing large-format woodcuts as well as smaller cordel illustrations.
 The large prints, eventually produced in color as well as the traditional black and white, are sold in galleries throughout the world.
 In addition to traditional scenes of life in the northeast, and folktale illustrations, he responded to the market in producing series including zodiac signs, and fruits of Brazil.
 His work was exhibited throughout Brazil, as well as in Paris, Zurich, Buenos Aires and in Germany and the United States.

-Borges also produced 135 illustrations for the 1993 book Walking Words by Uruguyan author Eduardo Galeano, and Publishers Weekly called the illustrations "enchanting, folksy woodcuts, mixing childlike wonder and surreal fantasy."
+Borges also produced 135 illustrations for the 1993 book Walking Words by Uruguayan author Eduardo Galeano, and Publishers Weekly called the illustrations "enchanting, folksy woodcuts, mixing childlike wonder and surreal fantasy."